Review: Regular Release and Midnight Smoke Clear Versions

-The box does a great job of capturing the nostalgia of Takatoku’s efforts from yesteryear.
-You won’t get textured cardboard but the plastic windows, colors, and prominent position of the SDF-1 on the box will all feel familiar.
+The regular release box does a great job of capturing the nostalgia of Takatoku’s efforts from yesteryear.
+You won’t get textured cardboard but the plastic windows, colors, and prominent position of the SDF-1 will all feel familiar.
 Unfortunately, things take a turn for the worse when you open the box and realize it’s comically over-sized for what you get.
 The base of the display stand is inexplicably placed in the box horizontally as an excuse to make the box much deeper than it has any reason being.
+I was surprised to see the “Midnight smoke clear vers” was given a unique box in blue and green hues that help invoke the glow-in-dark nature of the toy.
+It’s nice that MegaHouse didn’t just go cheap and slap a sticker on the original box for the smoke/clear release.
 Here’s what you get beside the toy:

 1) Instructions (black & white on matte paper)

 3) 4x antennae on a sprue (left & right for both cruiser and attack modes)

 4) 4x shoulder filler pieces (2x for cruiser, 2x for attack mode)

 5) Display stand (1 base and 1 arm)

 6) 2x Sticker sheets (Midnight smoke clear version only, 1x regular stickers, 1x glow in the dark stickers)